Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Introduction

 \subsection{Outline of the paper}

 In Section \ref{section:preliminary}, we establish the necessary definitions and fix the notation that will be used throughout the paper.
 We also recall the definition and basic properties of the scale function, as well as review previous results on quasi-stationary distributions and the Yaglom limit.
 In Section \ref{section:entranceBoundaryAndFellerProperty}, we study the extension of the state space under the entrance boundary condition.
 In Section \ref{section:spectralTheory}, we study the spectrum of the infinitesimal generator and characterize it as the zeros of an entire function.
-In Section \ref{section:exponentialConvergence}, we suppose the strong Feller property and show the exponential convergence to the Yaglom limit.
+In Section \ref{section:exponentialConvergence}, we show the exponential convergence to the Yaglom limit under the strong Feller property.
 In Appendix \ref{appendix:accessible}, we study the exponential convergence to the Yaglom limit when the right boundary $\ell$ is accessible.